jjallen37/meghan_safe_challenge/challenge_a/README.md

 # Challenge A - cd
 Each of the three questions will produce one word.
 Combine the three words to unlock the location of the first key.

-Each of the answers will be the command you type in bash.
+Each of the answers will be a **single one line command** you type in bash.

 **Enter challenge A answer here:** https://cloakmy.org/r/wqv4w/0Krtlj72zAJ5BjxdmcwvlR0n